isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        } ]
    }

-By default Kea sends back
+By default, Kea sends back
 only those options that are requested by a client, unless there are protocol rules that tell the DHCP server to always send an option.
 This approach works nicely in most cases and avoids problems with clients refusing responses with options they don't understand.
+However, the situation with vendor options is more complex, as they are not requested the same way as other options, are not well-documented in official RFCs, or vary by vendor.

-Unfortunately, this is more complex when we consider vendor options.
-Some vendors (such as DOCSIS, identified by vendor option 4491) have a mechanism to request specific vendor options and Kea is able to honor those.
+Some vendors (such
+as DOCSIS, identified by vendor option 4491) have a mechanism to request specific vendor options and Kea is able to honor those.
-Unfortunately, for many other vendors, such as Genexis (25167) as discussed above, Kea does not have such a mechanism, so it cannot send any sub-options on its own.
-To solve this issue, we came up with the concept of persistent options.
+Unfortunately, for many other vendors, such as Genexis (25167, discussed above), Kea does not have such a mechanism, so it cannot send any sub-options on its own.
+To solve this issue, we devised the concept of persistent options.
 Kea can be told to always send options, even if the client did not request them.
 This can be achieved by adding ``"always-send": true`` to the option definition.
 Note that in this